altenderfer/altenderfer-ssh-tool/README.md

 - **Color-Coded Interface**: Enhanced readability with color-coded logs and interface elements.
 - **Threaded Connection Handling**: SSH connections are handled in a separate thread to keep the UI responsive.

+### To-Do
+- When drilling down selected Algorithms, KEX, Ciphers, Macs -> Only traceback error appears (Update to have more detailed information)

 ## Installation

 ### Prerequisites